YoeDistro/yoe-distro/docs/superproject-management.md

 [combo-layer](http://git.yoctoproject.org/cgit/cgit.cgi/poky/tree/scripts/combo-layer)
 tool.
 Additionally, if you make changes to one of the pieces of Poky, extracting these changes to submit back upstream is not as easy as if the repositories were simply split out in their original form.
-Also, it is an all or nothing type setup -- if you need a bitbake fix, you can't move to a different version of bitbake without moving the who thing.
+Also, it is less obvious you might update just one port of the combo repo, but not others.

 It seems monorepos are best for projects where a company owns everything in the repo.
 With a Yocto build, most of the layers come from third parties.
 In this scenario, it seems a superproject type setup is a better fit.
-And, we favor the transparency of showing clearly where each layer came from so it is obvious where to go for support, etc.
+We favor the transparency of showing clearly where each layer came from so it is obvious where to go for support, etc.